felix-le/dynamicly_project_interview_fe/README.md

   **Note** fix Treating warnings as errors because process.env.CI = true while deploying to vercel create a variable "CI" - value is false

-Closed.
-This question does not meet Stack Overflow guidelines.
-It is not currently accepting answers.
-Want to improve this question?
-Update the question so it's on-topic for Stack Overflow.

-Closed last year.

-I want to describe directory & file structures in some of my Jekyll blog posts, does Markdown provide a neat way of outputting such a thing?

-For example, you can see at this link on the Jekyll website that the directory & file structure is output on the page very neatly:

 ```
 src
 ├── api